timani/technical-interview/instructions.md

 Once you have logged into the server, you will need to install a set of dependencies.

-- **Apache/Nginx**: In order to perform nginx access log analysis with goaccess locally the logger will require the program to be installed.
+- **Apache/Nginx**: Install and configure your choice of web server.
+Complete the issue relevant to the web server that you are installing.
+For example, if you choose Apache, leave the Nginx issue.
-- **MySQL/MariaDB**: In order to use the Percona toolkit MySQL query digest without Docker or Vagrant will require the Percona Toolkit to be installed.alysis with goaccess locally the logger will require the program to be installed.
+- **MySQL/MariaDB**: Install and configure MySQL or MariaDB as the database for the project.
-- **PHP/PHP-FPM**: In order to use the Percona toolkit MySQL query digest without Docker or Vagrant will require the Percona Toolkit to be installed.
+- **PHP/PHP-FPM**: Install and configure PHP or PHP-FPM with required modules.
+The additional modules just need to be installed.
-- **Redis**: In order to use the Percona toolkit MySQL query digest without Docker or Vagrant will require the Percona Toolkit to be installed.
+- **Redis/Memcached/Elastic Search/Mongo**_(Optional)_: Install and configure an in-memory solution as for the cache API of the project will require the Percona Toolkit to be installed.
-- **Varnish**: In order to use the Percona toolkit MySQL query digest without Docker or Vagrant will require the Percona Toolkit to be installed.
+- **Varnish** _(Optional)_: In order to use the Percona toolkit MySQL query digest without Docker or Vagrant will require the Percona Toolkit to be installed.

 [Milestone #2 Issues >>](https://github.com/timani/technical-interview/milestones/Objective%202%20-%20Drupal/WordPress%20Installation)